DurdenBTC · Pillar Guide · BTC Signals

 DeployabilityImmediateCaution

-With spot, a -50% BTC drawdown means you're down 50% and you still own the BTC.
+With spot, a deep BTC drawdown means you're down the percentage but you still own the BTC.
 The system exits strategically before the worst of it.
-With leverage, a -10% move and you're liquidated — you own nothing.
+With leverage, a 10% adverse move and you're liquidated.. you own nothing.
 There's no system on Earth that can protect a leveraged position from a gap-down liquidation event.
-The compounding advantage of spot + systematic risk management is what produces the 75.56% CAGR at portfolio level without the existential risk.
+The compounding advantage of spot + systematic risk management is the entire pitch.

 Layer in the macro regime context for conviction.
-A GVTS+VATS buy signal during Goldilocks regime with expanding global M2 is the highest-conviction setup in the framework.
+Either Bitcoin signal firing during a Goldilocks regime with expanding global M2 is the highest-conviction setup in the framework.
 All three layers aligned.
 That's when you press.

 Join DurdenBTC on Substack